anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 ~~~

 On reception by the Registrar, the Registrar MUST verify that the number of array elements is larger than or equal to 5, and reject the message when the number of array elements is smaller than 5.
-The Registrar replaces the 5th "content" element with the DTLS payload of the response message and leaves all other array elements unchanged.
+The Registrar replaces the 5th "content" element with the DTLS payload of the response message and MUST leave all other array elements unchanged.

 Examples are shown in {{examples}}.

-When additions are added to the array in later versions of this protocol, any additional array elements (i.e., not specified by current document) MUST be ignored by a receiver if it doesn't know these elements.
+When elements are added to the array in later versions of this protocol, any additional array elements (i.e., not specified by the current document) MUST be ignored by a receiver if it doesn't know these elements.
 This approach allows evolution of the protocol while maintaining backwards-compatibility.
 A version number isn't needed; that number is defined by the length of the array.

 # Comparison of stateless and stateful modes {#jr-comp}